jgong29/ethGlobal-epns-guides/FinalDraft.md

 2. Can you send notifications only on Ethereum blockchain?
     * Yes, it’s restricted to the Ethereum blockchain only.
-    * No, EPNS notifications are chain-agnostic and not tied only to Ethereum chain. [✅]
+    * No, EPNS notifications are chain-agnostic and not tied only to Ethereum. [✅]

 2. What happens if the user receives notifications from an unsubscribed channel?
-    *  The User will not get that Notification.
+    *  The user will not get that Notification.
-    *  The User will receive the notification in his/her inbox.
+    *  The user will receive the notification in the inbox.
-    *  The Notification will go to the User's Spam Box. [✅]
+    *  The notification will go to the User's Spam Box. [✅]
 ---

 # Notifications

-Any successfully created channel, in its active state,  can send notifications to its subscribers about a wide range of things related to defi, governance proposals, web3 news, or any other crucial updates about their protocol/services.
+Any successfully created channel, in its active state,  can send notifications to its subscribers about a wide range of things related to DeFi, governance proposals, web3 news, or any other crucial updates about their protocol/services.

 Notifications land in the inbox of those users who are subscribed to the channel.
 Non-subscribers of a particular channel aren't alerted about notifications from that channel as they land in their spam box.